 The second half was unrecognisable from the turgid fare on offer in the first, former Tottenham target Yevhen Konoplyanka curling a low effort against the post from 25 yards with Hugo Lloris beaten.

 Shortly after the hour, Zozulya put his side under unnecessary pressure by headbutting Vertonghen as Dnipro prepared to defend another Eriksen set-piece.

 Ten minutes later, two goals from Adebayor turned the tie completely on its head.

 Eriksen was involved yet again for the first, sending in a devilish low ball for the Togolese, who sprung the offside trap and tapped home from six yards.

-Tottenham held on comfortably in the final stages to set up a last 16 tie with last year's runner-up Benfica, although it will be without its record goalscorer in European competition.
-Jermain Defoe, who bid farewell to the home fans at halftime ahead of his move to MLS outfit Toronto.
+Tottenham held on comfortably in the final stages to set up a last-16 tie with last year's runners-up Benfica, although they will be without their record goalscorer in European competition Jermain Defoe, who bid farewell to the home fans at half-time ahead of his move to MLS outfit Toronto.